What’s it like to live in one of the world’s most conservative societies? Find out more about what it’s like for expats in Saudi Arabia.

 Until 2019, expats have been unable to acquire permanent residency and put down roots in the country.
 Consequently, foreigners in Saudi Arabia prefer to rent apartments or villas when not provided with company accommodation.

 However, foreign residents can now purchase property units in most parts of Saudi Arabia, subject to approvals from the licensing authority.
 Only Saudis may own property in the holy cities of Mecca and Medina; although inheritances are exempt.
 Non-Saudi Muslims can take out renewable leases of up to two years within these cities.
-Foreign investors can also buy personal land over the value of SAR30 million for construction and investment.

 The nascent mortgage market offers few local options for expats, therefore your best bet would be to consider an international bank operating out of Saudi Arabia.